compwiz32/website/content/posts/2021/configure-one-powershell-profile-for-many-users.md

 ## **How I handle multiple profiles**

 When I work with PowerShell, I like to have a certain set of information available to me.
 I decided it was worth the effort to not only customize my profile but also customize my PowerShell command prompt.
-I have [written extensively](__GHOST_URL__/customize-pscmdprompt/) about how I did this.
-That article is a thorough analysis on how I made a specialized PowerShell command prompt so that every time I work in PowerShell I have the information displayed the way I prefer.
+I have [written extensively](https://www.commandline.ninja/customize-pscmdprompt/) about how I did this.
+That article is a thorough analysis of how I made a specialized PowerShell command prompt so that every time I work in PowerShell I have the information displayed the way I prefer.
 I encourage you to take some time and read that article; I wrote as a lead-in to this article.

 One thing I did not cover in that article was how I use the same profile for all users and all versions of PowerShell.
 In short, I have ONE PROFILE for PS5 and PS7 regardless if I am logged in as my standard user account or my admin account.
 As I outlined earlier, many PowerShell options are great.
-But in reality I want the same information to be available for all profiles except for variables that point to file paths that I commonly use.
+In actuality, I would like the same information to be accessible across all profiles, excluding the variables for file paths that could be unique to a particular profile.

-So how did I do it?
-I started by looking at the various profiles and locations offered by PowerShell and figured out which one might give me the most flexibility.
-Looking at the table above, you can see there are two variables to understand: users and hosts.
-"Users" refers to the users of a particular computer.
-"All users" means all user profiles on my workstation.
+How did I manage to do it?
+I looked at all the profiles and locations available in PowerShell and tried to figure out which one would give me the most flexibility.
+Take a look at the table above, and you'll notice two variables to understand: users and hosts.
+"Users" means the people using a specific computer.
+"All users" refers to every user profile on my computer.

-"Hosts" refers to the programs or software applications that can use PowerShell.
-I discussed how PS5x and PS6x/7x have each have their own profiles.
-The same concept extends to PowerShell ISE and VSCode.
+The term "hosts" in this context refers to programs or software applications that can use PowerShell.
+I talked about how PS5x and PS6x/7x have their own profiles.
+This also goes for PowerShell ISE and VSCode.
 Each can also have their own PowerShell profiles.
-It just adds two more choices and takes me farther away from what I was looking to accomplish.
+It just gives me two more options and takes me farther from my original goal.

-Looking through the profiles available, you'll see one choice is `ALL HOSTS, ALL USERS`.
-It uses one profile script for all users of the computer and all applications that interact with PowerShell.
-This is exactly what I was looking for: one profile for all things PowerShell!
+If you look at the profiles, you'll see the option 'ALL HOSTS, ALL USERS'.
+It uses one profile script for everyone on the computer and all the apps that use PowerShell.
+This is exactly what I was searching for: one profile for everything PowerShell!
 Well, almost what I was looking for.
 There's one caveat here...
 ALL HOSTS isn't exactly ALL HOSTS FOR ALL VERSIONS of PowerShell.
-Instead, `AllHosts` means all programs that use the PSv5 engine and as you can imagine there is also an `AllHosts` that uses the PSv7 engine.
+Instead, `AllHosts` means all programs that use the PSv5 engine and there is also an `AllHosts` that uses the PSv7 engine.
 I made a graphical representation to help explain this concept:

 ![How the AllHosts,AllUsers profile works](/images/2021/One-PSProfile/AllHosts-AllUsers-2.jpg)

 The image above shows that there is one `AllHosts, All Users` profile for PSv5 and another `AllHosts, All Users` profile for PowerShell v7.
 All applications and user ID's interacting with the PowerShell v5 engine use the same profile script, and all applications and user IDs interacting with PowerShell v7 use another profile script.
 For my setup, this isn't EXACTLY what I wanted, but it's close.
 Using this setup, I went from four profiles (PSv5-MKANAKOS, PSV5-MKANAKOS-ADMIN, PSv7-MKANAKOS, and PSV7-MKANAKOS-ADMIN) to just two profiles (PSv5 and PSv7).
 But I felt I could optimize this setup further.
 I continued to hunt for a better solution.
-What I didn't know at the time was that I already knew how to solve this issue, I just didn't realize it.
+Turns out, I actually knew how to fix this problem without even realizing it.

 ### Managing all users and hosts from one profile

-The piece of information that I didn't realize that would be useful to solve my dilemma was dot-sourcing.
+The info I didn't know I needed was dot-sourcing.
 I spent some time looking at my profile configuration and one thing popped out to me: I could use my functions without a profile by dot-sourcing them and loading them into memory.
 Having mentioned dot-sourcing twice now, maybe there's someone reading this who is not sure what I mean by dot-sourcing.

 [Dot-sourcing](https://mcpmag.com/articles/2017/02/02/exploring-dot-sourcing-in-powershell.aspx) is a concept in PowerShell that allows you to reference code defined in one script (Script A) from a second script (Script B).
 If I have my function (Script A) loaded in a directory called `C:\Scripts` , I can call that function from my second script (Script B) and load it by starting a line of code with a `.` and a space and then typing the location where the file is located.
 The line of code would look this this: `. c:\scripts\myPowerShellScript.ps1` .
-Using this concept I could accomplish my goal: one profile script for all All Hosts, All users, and all versions of PowerShell.
+Using this concept, I could accomplish my goal: one profile script for all All Hosts, All users, and all versions of PowerShell.
 Let's look at how I implemented this.
-Actually, before we do that, let's talk about one caveat: I skipped that can be important in some scenarios.
+Actually, before we do that, let's talk about one caveat I skipped that can be important in some scenarios.

 If you SHARE a machine (or a VM), then the solution I have been outlining needs some modifications.
 If you work on a server, then maybe you don't want the same profile for ALL users.
 In that case, there is another profile called `All Hosts, Current User` which would be a better fit.
 This would keep profiles between users separate, which is probably more appropriate in a shared environment.

-The goal here is to educate and let you understand the tools available, and then you configure your environment to fit your needs.
-Now that we are aware of that one caveat, let's march forward to how I implemented one singular profile to manage all scenarios.
+The idea is to teach you about the tools and help you set up your environment to suit you.
+Now that we know about that one issue, let's move on to how I made one profile to handle it all.

 ## **Configuring your workstation to use one profile**